OzzkanBulut/Java-Master-Class-Amigoscode/_055_Encapsulation/src/README.md

 - Easily modify inner workings of a class without affecting the rest of the program or consumers
 - Robust to changes
 - Full Control

+ENCAPSULATION IS NOT HIDING DATA.IT'S BUNDLING METHODS AND DATA'S IN ONE.

+WE CAN HIDE THE DATA WITH ENCAPSULATION!